Mass Under COVID Restrictions

 - The votive candle racks will NOT be accessible - due to the risk of cross infection.

 How many people will be able to be accommodated?
-That will depend upon the mix of individuals and family groups but our best estimate is that the maximum capacity will be 70 worshippers.
-This is because only the central blocks of seats will be in use at first.
-The capacity will be increased when it is safe to do so.
+That will depend upon the mix of individuals and family groups but our best estimate is that the maximum capacity will be 120 worshippers.

 Will Ministers of Holy Communion, Ministers of the Word, Cantors and Altar Servers be required?
 For the present, only the celebrant will be involved.
 When that changes, those who normally fulfill those roles will be contacted.

-Information on Mass will also be posted on the Parish Facebook page - https://www.facebook.com/stbrigidsparishbelfast
+Changes to information on Masses will also be posted on the Parish Facebook page - https://www.facebook.com/stbrigidsparishbelfast